Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Benchmarking the Method on 1D Hamiltonians

-For both methods, we have used a variationally optimized tensor network to construct the coarse-graining maps (obtained by VUMPS and the TTN algorithm in Refs.~\cite{TTNalg,TTNimpl}, respectively); In the case of TTN, we have additionally implemented the optimization over the coarse-graining maps described in \cref{sec:optCGmaps}.
 For certain systems, the optimization with VUMPS can fail to converge for specific bond dimensions $D$ for a single-site unit cell (see \cite{vumps}).
 In some cases, this could be remedied by a sublattice rotation [specifically, a $\pi$ rotation around the $z$-axis on every second spin which transforms $H^{1/2}_{\text{XXZ}}(\Delta)$ to $-H^{1/2}_{\text{XXZ}}(-\Delta)$].
 Yet, VUMPS would not converge for all values of $D$, leading to missing data points ($D=5,7$ in model \textbf{c} and $D=2,3$ in models \textbf{d} and \textbf{f}).

-\cref{fig:results} shows the distance of the obtained lower bounds from the actual ground state energy density $E_{\text{TI}}$, denoted by $\Delta{E}^{\text{relax.}}_{\text{MPS/TTN}}(n,D):=E_{\text{TI}}-E^\text{relax}_{\text{MPS/TTN}}(D,n)$ and $\Delta E_\text{LTI} = E_\text{TI}-E_{\text{LTI}}(n)$, respectively, for all six models.
+\cref{fig:results} shows the distance of the obtained lower bounds from the actual ground state energy density $E_{\text{TI}}$, denoted by $\Delta{E}^{\text{relax.}}_{\text{MPS/TTN}}(n,D):=E_{\text{TI}}-E^\text{relax}_{\text{MPS/TTN}}(n,D)$ and $\Delta E_\text{LTI}(n) = E_\text{TI}-E_{\text{LTI}}(n)$, respectively, for all six models.
 Where known, we used the exact ground state energy density for $E_{\text{TI}}$ (models \textbf{a}, \textbf{b}, \textbf{c}, \textbf{d} and \textbf{e}), and otherwise (model \textbf{f}) a high-accuracy estimate obtained using VUMPS with a much larger MPS bond dimension $200$; note that in the latter case, the deviation of our relaxations from the true energy density is strictly \emph{smaller} than the error $\Delta E$ shown in \cref{fig:results} (due to the variational nature of the obtained energy density).
 In addition, for comparison we also provide the distance $\Delta{E}^{\text{var.}}(D)$ of the energy of the variationally optimized MPS which we employed for the coarse-graining, i.e.\ the precision of the corresponding \emph{upper bound}; it is shown in the column to the right of each panel.
 (Note that the MPS data for models \textbf{(a)} and \textbf{(b)} has already been shown in \cref{fig:resultsPreviw}.)

 The first feature observed in all plots is the linear decay (on a log-log-scale) of the LTI energy (black line with circles), $\Delta E_\text{LTI}(n)\propto n^{-\alpha}$, with an exponent $\alpha\approx 2$ throughout all models.
 The MPS curves $\Delta{E}_{\text{MPS}}^{\text{relax.}}(n,D)$ for different $D$ (colored dotted and dash-dotted lines) initially follow the (extrapolated) LTI line, and eventually flatten out and converge to a constant value $\Delta{E}_{\text{MPS}}^{\text{relax.}}(n=\infty,D)$ as $n$ gets larger.
 As $D$ is increased, the LTI slope is followed for longer, and the attainable energy is improved.